c1au6i0/covid19census/README.md

 by `PlaceIQ`.

-This is a list of U.S. datasets that can be accessed directly or in a `tibble` containing also COVID-19 metrics:
+This is a list of U.S. datasets that can be accessed directly or in a `dataframe` containing also COVID-19 metrics:

   - `act_ind`: county-level device exposure index (DEX), an index of activity.